 I came across river huts, figuring some had long been abandoned.
 Rotting and slowly sinking into the stagnant bog, surely nobody could live there.
 But as I kept looking, I saw a thin man laying on the old rotting termite infested floor, at the mercy of this world.

 Scorpions on a stick, photogenic maggots for hire, only 10 baht.
 Flashy lasers, big Buddhas, small Buddhas, outdated movie posters, tailored suits, a plethora of cheap jewelry, knick knacks and satay... everywhere.
 You're in Asia, everything's for sale and everything's cheap.
 Grab a tuk tuk and away you go, grasping at life, holding on to filthy metal bars as you whip around through the gritty streets of Bangkok hoping to feel, something... different.

 A man with no limbs with nothing but a basket crawling, stomach face down on the road.
 Giant pot-holes big enough to fall into, where little boys work construction alongside their dad and flea-ridden, mange covered dogs rule the road.

 But somehow, it's comforting to live a little deeper and sink into a culture that is literally nothing like your own.
-To know that none of us have it figured out and that no matter which way you slice it, everything ebbs, everything flows.
-We're here, just trying to sort through this thing we call life.
+To know that none of us have it figured out and that no matter which way you slice it, everything ebbs, and everything flows.
+We're just here, just trying to sort through this thing we call life.
 All we can do is our best and act with love and find tolerance for one another and of course, soak it all in.
 The good, the bad and the ugly.